-I. Grade A. Simple problems in monumental composition, not involving complex planning.
+I. GRADE A. Simple problems in monumental composition, not involving complex planning.

-2. Grade B. Designs for single buildings, or for small groups of buildings devoted to one object.
+2. GRADE B. Designs for single buildings, or for small groups of buildings devoted to one object.

-3. Grade C. Problems involving complicated planning, the grouping of parts and the disposition of groups of building.
+3. GRADE C. Problems involving complicated planning, the grouping of parts and the disposition of groups of buildings.
 The diploma design for graduation is executed in the second term of the fourth year in this grade.
 Prof. Traquair, Prof. Nobbs and Mr. Ludlow.